-The case studies will consider/evaluate:
+The case studies considered/evaluated:

-the current state of degradation and conservation using a new methodology, based on the WOCAT-mapping procedure,
+- the current state of degradation and conservation using a new methodology, based on the WOCAT-mapping procedure,

-impacts of degradation and conservation on soil functions and ecosystem services.
+- impacts of degradation and conservation on soil functions and ecosystem services.
 These will be quantified in a harmonized, spatially explicit way, accounting for costs and benefits, and possible trade-offs,

-prevention, remediation-and restoration measures, selected and implemented by stakeholders.
+- prevention, remediation-and restoration measures, selected and implemented by stakeholders.

-the applicability and impact of these measures at the European level using a new integrated biophysical and socio-economic model.
+- the applicability and impact of these measures at the European level using a new integrated biophysical and socio-economic model.